CodeSizzler/AZ300/Module 1 - Deploying and Configuring Infrastructure/Demo 3 - Deploying and Managing Virtual Machines.md

 <h1>Deploying and Managing Virtual Machines</h1>

+<h2>Introduction</h2>
+<p>In this article you are going to learn about how to deploy and configure Virtual Machine using Bash commands.</p>

+<h2>Pre-requisites</h2>
+<p>To perform this demo, you must have valid Azure subscription and some basic knowledge on Azure Bash commands, Azure Virtual Machine.</p>

 <h2>Demo</h2>
 <h2>Installing and configuring HashiCorp Packer</h2>
 <p>Log-in with your Azure account using www.portal.azure.com.
 Start a Bash session in Cloud Shell.</p>